-Generally a trip to a discount, thrift, or office supply store sufficient to gather necessary tools to prepare and set up learning activities for preschool children.
+Generally a trip to a discount, thrift, or office supply store is sufficient to gather the necessary tools to prepare and set up learning activities for preschool children.

 Playdough play with loose parts is a regular activity on our shelves for preschool children.
 We prefer to use natural loose parts we have collected in the woods or purchased from craft shops.

 Fine motor work as such is always only done under direct supervision for safety reasons.
 As a rule, I do not leave it on the shelf for the child to access at any time without an adult being present.
 At the age of three many children still like to take small objects into their mouths.